 Step into disassembled code

-You can examine your app as it steps into functions that you don't have source code for, such as printf.
+You can examine your app as it steps into functions that you don't have source code for, such as printf().
 Normally, the debugging tool steps over these functions, even when you click Step Into.
-When the instruction pointer enters functions that it doesn't have the source code for, the Momentics IDE shows the function in the Disassembly view.
+When the instruction pointer enters functions that it doesn't have the source code for, the Momentics IDE for BlackBerry shows the function in the Disassembly view.

 In the Disassembly view, you can jump to any memory address to view the section of disassembly, starting at a specified memory address (a hexadecimal or decimal value).
-The Momentics IDE for BlackBerry queries the debugging tool for the disassembly for that memory address, and then refreshes the view to show a section of disassembly starting with that address.
+The Momentics IDE queries the debugging tool for the disassembly for that memory address and then refreshes the view to show a section of disassembly starting with that address.

-The workbench adds the Disassembly view to the Debug perspective:
+.
+The IDE adds the Disassembly view to the

 - Click the Disassembly view.

-- To jump to an address in memory, click the View Menu icon in the Disassembly view, and then select Go to Address.
+- To jump to an address in memory, in the

 - In the Go to Address dialog box, type the memory address as a hexadecimal value (prefixed with 0x), and then click OK.